- Chase Sapphire rental car insurance can cover situations like damage or theft to the car, loss-of-use bills, and reasonable towing costs.

 If you carry a Chase Sapphire Preferred® or Chase Sapphire Reserve® card, it’s common to assume that your card already takes care of it.

 Chase Sapphire does include rental car insurance, but it is not the same as having full auto or travel insurance.
-Many travelers misunderstand what is covered, what is excluded, and when coverage may not apply at all.
-These gaps often become clear only after an accident, theft, or unexpected claim.
+The gaps between the two often become clear only after an accident, theft, or unexpected claim.

 This guide explains how Chase Sapphire rental car insurance works, what it covers, and where its limits may matter, helping you decide whether your card’s protection is enough or if additional coverage could provide extra peace of mind.